Marcirley Alves

 Marcirley Alves da Silva (born July 22, 1999) is a Brazilian mixed martial artist who competes in the bantamweight division of the Professional Fighters League (PFL).
 In the PFL, he won the 2025 PFL Bantamweight Tournament.
 A professional since 2017, he previously competed in Bellator MMA.
+As of April 21, 2026, he is #6 in the PFL bantamweight rankings.

 Professional mixed martial arts career

 Early career

 Alves started his professional MMA career in 2017 and mainly fought in Brazil, including one bout in the Legacy Fighting Alliance (LFA).
 He amassed a record of 11–3 prior to being signed by Bellator.
 During his time in Brazil, he won the Jungle Fight Bantamweight Championship.

 Bellator MMA

 Alves was scheduled to face Brett Johns on 12 May 2023 at Bellator 296.
 However, the week of the event, Johns pulled out due to staph infection.

 Alves faced Jerrell Hodge on August 11, 2023, at Bellator 298.
 He won the fight by knockout via punches in the first round.

 Alves faced Sarvarjon Khamidov on June 22, 2024, at Bellator Champions Series 3.
 He lost the fight by unanimous decision.